 Most of Africa’s population gets its living from the land, in farming that is rainfall dependent.
 It is common now across Africa for record heat and drought to be followed by rainfall that comes all at once, bringing flash floods and landslides.
 There is no time to recover from one “climate shock” before another begins.
 Life is not just becoming harder, it’s becoming impossible.

 The 54 countries of Africa together are responsible for just 5% of the greenhouse gas emissions that cause global warming.
-By contrast, the United States emits 19% and accounts for the largest share of the CO2 now in Earth’s atmosphere.
+By contrast, the United States by itself emits 13% (using EPA figures that omit the huge spike in global methane emissions from our fracking boom).
+America accounts for the largest share of the CO2 now in Earth’s atmosphere.
 Yet it is Africa where climate catastrophe is not a future threat but a daily fact of life.

 Humanity’s Birthplace Is Also Humanity’s Future

 Like the Arctic, Africa is warming at a much faster pace than the Earth as a whole.
-Southern Africa is “two degrees warmer already.”
-The result is a concentration of extreme weather disasters on the African continent that you almost have to see to believe.
-The BBC continues “So what you have here, essentially, is a glimpse into the future, and its not looking promising.”
+A recent BBC report notes Southern Africa is “two degrees warmer already.”
+Warming is accelerated across most of Africa; the result is the worst concentration of extreme weather disasters found anywhere on Earth.
+The BBC continues “So what you have here, essentially, is a glimpse into the future, and it’s not looking promising.”

 Why Don’t Citizens of the Wealthy Countries Know?